Yoshihiro Nakano

-Yoshihiro Nakano (中野 嘉大, Nakano Yoshihiro) is a Japanese footballer who plays for Yokohama FC.
+Yoshihiro Nakano (中野 嘉大, Nakano Yoshihiro) is a Japanese footballer who plays for Blaublitz Akita.

 Early life

 Yoshihiro was born in Akune.
 He went to the University of Tsukuba.

 Career

 Yoshihiro made his debut for Kawasaki against Shonan Bellmare on the 22nd of August 2015, coming on in the 57th minute for Kentaro Moriya.
 He scored his first goal for Kawasaki against Gamba Osaka in the 55th minute on the 4th of October 2015.